outdreamer/notes/topics/science/kidney_function.md

 	- risk of cardiovascular events was increased in both the group with the highest & lowest protein intake

-	- avoid excessive oxalates (collagen), which can lead to conditions like hypercalcemia

 	- keep your cholesterol low
 		- cholesterol-lowering supplements
 		  - plant sterols